ncandrani/ncandrani/README.md

-- 👋 Hi, I’m @ncandrani
+- 👋 Hi, I’m Nur Candrani
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming Language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Project
-- 📫 How to reach me ...
+- 📫 How to reach me nurcandrani311@gmail.com

 <!---
 ncandrani/ncandrani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.